 Trap alert

-They're testing immigrant intent.
-Focus on career plans in your home country, not US jobs.
-Mentioning OPT or H-1B is a red flag.
+Testing immigrant intent.
+Focus on career plans in your home country.
+Mentioning OPT or H-1B is a red flag that gets 214(b) fast.

 "Who is sponsoring your education?"